Previous dayMarch 28, 2026Next day

 146.1 km---✓ ReviewedUSGS →

-A magnitude 2.5 earthquake was recorded 236 km W of Adak, Alaska on March 28, 2026 at 22:56 UTC.
+The USGS recorded this magnitude 2.5 earthquake 236 km W of Adak, Alaska at 22:56 UTC on March 28, 2026.
 This was a intermediate depth earthquake, focused at 146.1 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Coordinates: 52.189°, 179.962°.
+The epicenter is at 52.189°, 179.962°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28